5 Tips For Leading Your Team Effectively

 Do make the effort to get this one right as some people might abhor the limelight and instead of motivating, you could end up inadvertently demotivating them.

 Whenever your team gets some great customer feedback, meets a deadline or achieves something together, celebrate with them.
-Tell them, thank them and treat them.
+Tell them, thank them and.

 Manage individuals fairly